NewtonCityHall1

 Newton City Hall, June 2023.
 Photo by Bryan McGonigle

-Both distinctions aim to protect undocumented immigrants.
-But there are differences between the two terms, and those differences are becoming more important as the Trump administration sends Immigration and Customs Enforcement agents into communities to round up immigrants for deportation.
+Newton may be about to find out, as the Trump administration sends Immigration and Customs Enforcement agents into communities to round up immigrants for deportation.

 “Newton’s Welcoming City ordinance affirms the City’s commitment to making all residents, workers and visitors feel safe and secure regardless of immigration status and the ordinance has served our community well,” Mayor Ruthanne Fuller said.